In every issue, you’ll find the hottest topics of interest to our readers along with cutting-edge health information.

 Southern Africa's big export this year -- just in time for World AIDS Day -- is a bushelful of TV do

 Attention, shoppers!
 Here’s the remedy for that holiday what-to-buy horror: gifts that give twice.

 Anne Heche’s flighty, flinty narcissism makes her a compelling actress but proves her undoing in Call Me Crazy (Scribner, $25).

-A leading STI researcher gives Rich Jeffreys the scoop on the good (hydroxyurea increases CD4s during drug breaks), the bad (most drug holid...
+A leading STI researcher gives Rich Jefferys the scoop on the good, the bad and the experimental.